Cru1seControl/Api-Parser/README.md

 # Api-Parser
 *Simple API parser written in python*

-from api import *

-*apiDoc*, *apiFile* & *apiConv* are your base handlers for all operations.
+*apiDoc*, *apiFile* *apiHostconn* & *apiConv* are your base handlers for all operations.
 The examples below show these functions, make a new Document and then apply one of the other objects such as *apiKeys* or *apiIndex* to the Document.
 Creating json tables can be done with *apiConv* and then can be exported to a local file or returned as a string.

 # Dependencies
 ```